polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 * `PATCH`

-The default service implementation will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file that can be found relatively beneath your _"/files/"_ folder.
-Although, technically, exactly where you physically put your files on disc, can be configured through your _"appsettings.json"_ file.
+The default service implementation will resolve everything after the _"magic/"_ parts in the given URL, to a Hyperlambda file assumed to be found relatively beneath your _"/files/"_ folder - Although, exactly where you physically put your files on disc, can be configured through your _"appsettings.json"_ file.
 The HTTP verb is assumed to be the last parts of your filename, before its extension, implying an HTTP request such as the following.